rmdm/message-network/README.md

 Description
 ===

-**events-network** allows you to build a networks of nodes that can interact by sending events to each other. **events-network** defines two models of
+**message-network** allows you to build a networks of nodes that can interact by sending events to each other. **message-network** defines two models of
 interaction: _request-response_ and _notification_.
 The difference between the two is that _request-response_, as its name implies, allows one node to ask another one for response, whilist _notification_ is fire-and-forget interaction,